-2.2 Study Population and unit
+2.2 Study Population and Unit

-The population for the study were selected both dead or live chickens (Broiler, Layer and Sonali) and duck from different poultry farms of different upazillas of Kishoreganj came to examine at District Veterinary hospital of Kishoreganj during the study period.
-Here, individual bird represents the study unit.
+The population for the study was selected from both dead or live chickens (Broiler, Layer, and Sonali) and ducks from different poultry farms of different upazillas of Kishoreganj came to be examined at the District Veterinary Hospital of Kishoreganj during the study period.
+Here, the individual bird represents the study unit.

 2.3 Study design and period

-A cross-sectional study was conducted from June 2019 to October 2019 over a period of five (5) months to determine the clinical prevalence of poultry visited the hospital.
+A cross-sectional study was conducted from June 2019 to October 2019 over five (5) months to determine the clinical prevalence of poultry visiting the hospital.

 2.4 Diagnosis of diseases/conditions

-Diseased birds (lived and dead) were received at hospital and the tentative diagnosis of chicken (broiler, layer and sonali) and duck disease was made based on the history of the flock, age of affected birds, clinical signs and symptoms, postmortem findings for the respective disease etc.
+Diseased birds (lived and dead) were received at the hospital and the tentative diagnosis of chicken (broiler, layer, and Sonali) and duck disease was made based on the history of the flock, age of affected birds, clinical signs and symptoms, postmortem findings for the respective disease, etc.

-Disease History: History of diseases was collected by asking question to the farmers came to the hospital with live or dead chicken and duck.
+Disease History: The history of diseases was collected by asking questions to the farmers who came to the hospital with live or dead chickens and ducks.

-Clinical signs: To determine the specific disease clinical signs were observed in each affected bird and the signs of diseases and conditions told by the farmer and the farms conditions information were also collected from the farmers.
+Clinical signs: To determine the specific disease clinical signs were observed in each affected bird and the signs of diseases and conditions told by the farmer and the farm conditions information were also collected from the farmers.

-Postmortem Examinations: Postmortem examination was carried out by the veterinary doctor of the hospital and the identification of diseases done by the veterinary doctor of District Veterinary Hospital, Kishoreganj.
+Postmortem Examinations: Postmortem examination was carried out by the veterinary doctor of the hospital and the identification of diseases was done by the veterinary doctor of District Veterinary Hospital, Kishoreganj.
 Specific lesions in various organs determine the specific disease.
-Various internal organs such as liver, lung, kidney, spleen, heart, intestine, trachea, bone, muscle, etc. were examined properly for the diagnosis and conformation of disease.
+Various internal organs such as the liver, lung, kidney, spleen, heart, intestine, trachea, bone, muscle, etc. were examined properly for the diagnosis and confirmation of disease.

 2.5 Data collection and management

-A total 805 chickens and duck information were collected for this study.
-A structured record keeping sheet was developed for this study and used with the permission of the veterinary doctor.
-The information was collected from the hospital regarding some important parameters like species and age of bird, total number of birds reared in a farm, disease history, clinical sign, postmortem findings, total number of dead birds in the farm and respective treatment prescribed for the disease etc. After initial descriptive analysis age of the birds was categorized due to their skewed distribution.
-Broiler, layer, sonali age was categorized in three categories and duck was four categories based on the prior information found in available literature (10).
+A total of 805 chickens and duck information were collected for this study.
+A structured record-keeping sheet was developed for this study and used with the permission of the veterinary doctor.
+The information was collected from the hospital regarding some important parameters like species and age of the bird, total number of birds reared on a farm, disease history, clinical signs, postmortem findings, the total number of dead birds on the farm, and respective treatment prescribed for the disease, etc. After initial descriptive analysis age of the birds was categorized due to their skewed distribution.
+Broiler, layer, and Sonali age were categorized into three categories and duck was four categories based on the prior information found in available literature (10).

 2.6 Statistical analysis

-Clinical prevalence was calculated as the proportion of a particular disease/condition (n) among the total number of diseases/conditions (N) in specific bird encountered in the study period.
-Prevalence were presented as percentage and the precision of these estimates were ensured by calculating 95% confidence interval.
+Clinical prevalence was calculated as the proportion of a particular disease/condition (n) among the total number of diseases/conditions (N) in specific birds encountered in the study period.
+Period Prevalence was presented as a percentage and the precision of these estimates was ensured by calculating a 95% confidence interval.
 Statistical Analysis System (SAS) version 9.4 was used to perform all statistical analysis.
-Differences in prevalence between poultry traits were compared using Fisher exact test.
+Differences in prevalence between poultry traits were compared using the Fisher exact test.

 RESULTS

-A total of 805 cases were studied from District Veterinary Hospital, Kishoreganj during study period.
-Among them 632 cases were chicken (broiler 107 cases, layer 349 cases, sonali 176 cases) and 173 cases were duck.
+A total of 805 cases were studied from the District Veterinary Hospital, Kishoreganj during the study period.
+Among them, 632 cases were chicken (broiler 107 cases, layer 349 cases, Sonali 176 cases) and 173 cases were duck.

 3.1 Prevalence of overall poultry diseases/conditions

-According to the Table 1 and Fig 2, the prevalence of Newcastle disease was the highest (16.61%; 95% CI: 13.79-19.75) in chickens among the overall chicken diseases followed by Infectious bursal disease (14.40%), coccidiosis (8.39%), mycoplasmosis (4.59%).
-Among the mixed infections (Fig 2), IBD and Coccidiosis (2.69%) was found the most dominating chicken disease followed by ND and Colibacillosis.
+According to Table 1 and Fig 2, the prevalence of Newcastle disease was the highest in chickens among the overall chicken diseases followed by Infectious bursal disease, coccidiosis, and mycoplasmosis.
+Among the mixed infections (Fig 2), IBD and Coccidiosis were found the most dominating chicken disease followed by ND and Colibacillosis.

-Table 1: Frequency distribution of chicken diseases and conditions in Kishoreganj from June, 2019 up to October, 2019.
+Table 1: Frequency distribution of chicken diseases and conditions in Kishoreganj from June 2019 up to October 2019.